 Steven Pinker — in addition to refuting Gladwell — has a brilliant, clarion opinion on what education ought to be, writing in The New Republic, “It seems to me that educated people should know something about the 13-billion-year prehistory of our species and the basic laws governing the physical and living world, including our bodies and brains.
 They should grasp the timeline of human history from the dawn of agriculture to the present.
 They should be exposed to the diversity of human cultures, and the major systems of belief and value with which they have made sense of their lives.
 They should know about the formative events in human history, including the blunders we can hope not to repeat.
 They should understand the principles behind democratic governance and the rule of law.
 They should know how to appreciate works of fiction and art as sources of aesthetic pleasure and as impetuses to reflect on the human condition.”

 Though I agree, I am not sure this curriculum is more important than the ideas below.
 Based on the skills defined below any gaps in the above education can be filled in by students post-graduation.

 So, what should non-professional elite education entail?

-In the new Liberal Science curriculum I propose, students would master:
+In the new Modern Thinking curriculum I propose, students would master:

 1. The fundamental tools of learning and analysis, primarily critical thinking, the scientific process or methodology, and approaches to problem solving and diversity.